Finding Your Perfect Lipstick Shade Just Got... Interesting

 Advertisement

-But before you run to Sephora and request a Pantone color match to the shade of your areolas, keep in mind that the tip isn't necessarily full-proof for everyone.
+But before you run to Sephora and request a Pantone colour match to the shade of your areolas, keep in mind that the tip isn't necessarily full-proof for everyone.

 So maybe it's not the end-all tip for finding your perfect nude lipstick after all, but that doesn't mean it's not worth a try.
 Think of it as another excuse to free the nipple.